Most founders dream about getting their product live and solving real-world problems. Something you're probably not dreaming about? 409A valuations.

 2. What is Safe Harbor?

-So, what happens if you don’t have safe harbor, the IRS audits you, and the options you issued most recently are deemed not to be properly set at a fair market value?
+What happens if you don’t have safe harbor, the IRS audits you, and the options you issued most recently are deemed not to be properly set at a fair market value?

 3. When to Get Valuations

-Guideposts on when to get a 409A:
+Guidelines on when to get a 409A:

 - You should generally get your first valuation when you issue your first common stock options (typically to your first hire or advisor).